daq-tools/vasuki/README.rst

 *****
 About
 *****
+Vasuki generates different kinds of unique identifiers, tokens and words.

-Id generator of all trades aiming to make id generation effortless.
+It aims to make identifier generation effortless.

 There might still be dragons.